Dashboards

 You can change the way the data is displayed.
 At the top right, you can easily change how to view the KPIs with units using number of customers, MRR, and MRR percentage (compared to starting MRR in the timeframe).
 Additionally, you can switch views from a bar graph, to a trend line, to a table list on the top right of each widget.

-These numbers (new business, expansion, contraction, churn) DO NOT consider accounts that have paid and churned within the same time frame selected or accounts without revenue.
+These numbers (new business, expansion, contraction, churn) DO NOT consider accounts that have paid and churned within the same time frame selected.
 New Business is defined as new revenue for new accounts.
 For example, if an account churned in March and started a new subscription in July, it should show up as new business in July.
 If an account churns in July and resubscribes in July, it will not be included in New Business.

 *We calculate Net Churn: Expansion - (Contraction + Churn)